neelriyer/neelriyer.github.io/_posts/2020-09-30-Production-vs-Theory.md

 ![examples](https://i.redd.it/5zz3wrn5ypm41.jpg )

-In production, it's really important to get the probability of a model prediction.
+In production, I think, it's really important to get the probability of a model prediction.
 For example, if your model classifies something with a probability of 50% someone should investigate that prediction.
 If they find a mistake you've prevented the model from disrupting a pivotal system in the company.

 But obtaining the probability of a prediction is not always so straight forward.